Using overlap of sky localization probability maps for filtering potentially lensed pairs of gravitational-wave signals: Acknowledgements

 \section{Acknowledgements}

-ICFW and TGFL are partially supported by grants from the Research Grants Council of the Hong Kong (Project No. 24304317 and 14306419) and Research Committee of the Chinese University of Hong Kong.
-RKLL and TGFL would also like to gratefully acknowledge the support from the Croucher Foundation in Hong Kong.
+We thank Otto Akseli Hannuksela for fruitful discussion.
+I. C. F. W. and T. G. F. L. are partially supported by grants from the Research Grants Council of the Hong Kong (Projects No. 24304317 and No. 14306419) and Research Committee of the Chinese University of Hong Kong.
+R. K. L. L. and T. G. F. L. would also like to gratefully acknowledge the support from the Croucher Foundation in Hong Kong.
 The authors acknowledge the use of the IUCAA LDG cluster Sarathi for the computational/numerical work.
 The authors are also grateful for the computational resources provided by the Chinese University of Hong Kong.
+The Center of Gravity is a Center of Excellence funded by the Danish National Research Foundation under Grant No. 184.
+This work is also partially supported by the Research Foundation - Flanders (FWO) through Grants No. I002123N, No. I000725N, No. G086722N.